Skip to content

 18. Fayetteville State University

-As part of the UNC system, FSU provides opportunities in education, criminal justice, and business.
+As part of the UNC system, Fayetteville State is a historically Black university (HBCU) with strong programs in education, criminal justice, intelligence studies, and business.
+FSU’s proximity to Fort Liberty (formerly Fort Bragg) has made it a leader in serving military-connected students — it has one of the largest military-affiliated undergraduate populations of any UNC school.
 A 3.0 GPA keeps you on track for admission.
-The university is known for its supportive environment and commitment to serving first-generation and military-affiliated students.
+The university is known for its supportive environment and commitment to serving first-generation and military-affiliated students, and its tuition remains among the most affordable in the UNC system, making FSU one of the best-value HBCUs on the East Coast.

 • Location: Fayetteville, NC